Pregnancy complications

 Group B strep (strep B) and pregnancy

-Intrauterine infection, also known as chorioamnionitis, is when the membranes that surround the baby in the womb are infected. -
+Chorioamnionitis, sometimes called intrauterine infection, is when the membranes around the baby in the womb are inflamed or infected. -

 Low-lying placenta (placenta praevia)